kreibaum/pytrans.py/README.md

+# Archived

+Rewritten in Rust and included directly with https://github.com/kreibaum/pacosako/

 # pytrans.py

 Turns json translation files into elm code for build time website translation

 Intended usage is, that you put pytrans.py on your path and then you can run